Did you finally get the green light? Before hitting the accelerator make sure to grab a pre-production checklist for your upcoming tasks.

 So let’s get this process going!
 If you can't find the exact right person for a role you'll want to be able to extend the search.

-Rev Up the Art Department
+Rev Up the Art Department with Your Production Designer

 This step is a question because in some cases the answer may be “very little.”
 Say you're prepping a short film that you'll shoot in your apartment –production design tip numero uno when you’re on a tight budget.

 Some set dressing.
 Some props.
-Nothing crazy.
+Nothing out of control.

 On the other hand, I once produced a short where we had to build a greenhouse, and a hut in the middle of a desert.